MohanLaoch/GE2-2023-Assignment-Declan-Cooke-and-James-Mohan/README.md

 ## What they did
 # Declan
 My focus of the project was on making the underwater visual effects of the scene, as well as creating some of the aquatic boids.
+The turtles in the scene with wandering behaviours, as well as the school of fish that utilizes offset pursue, and fleeing behaviours.
+I also implemented a state machine to manage the different states and behaviours.

 What they are most proud of
+# Declan
+For me it was finally understanding and getting the state machine to function as intended, as i had no prior experience with working with abstract classes and virtual functions, it took some time to get used to it.
+It was a challenge but seeing the creatures almost have a life of their own was worth it!

 What they learned
+# Declan
+I learned how simple behaviours and algorithms can translate into a more complex finished product as they start interacting with one another, with unintended and unexpected consequences.
+I also got more experience with working with state machines as a whole.

 References
 [Music](https://www.youtube.com/watch?v=lJuK3NLaC1Y&ab_channel=CharlesTrenet-Topic)

 [Music](https://www.youtube.com/watch?v=76nZSz3Omyg)

 [State Machine Implementation]https://youtu.be/G1bd75R10m4